 5. The Team

-When making an engaging and influencing app, it’s important to have a good team on board.
+When making an engaging and influential app, it’s important to have a good team on board.
 Most startups just hire a developer and feel like that’s enough, but depending on your project requirements, an extended team of experts is always recommended.
 Here’s a breakdown of an app development team

 - Project Manager